-- 1. Investment objective: to reach 105% full funding by December 2030 on a Gilts basis.
-"Full funding" is defined as the point at which the value of the assets is equal to the accrued value of the liabilities on this basis. - 2.
-Statutory Funding objective: to maintain full funding on the Technical Provisions basis. - 3.
-Risk Constraint: The maximum loss the Fund could face in a 1-year (1-in-20) downside scenario should be less than 10% on the Gilts Flat basis (as measured by Funding Ratio at Risk). - 4.
-Liquidity Constraint: Sufficient cash/collateral should be maintained to cover pension payments over a 1-year horizon and to meet collateral calls that could arise from the Fund's derivative positions in a stressed scenario.
+- Investment objective: to reach 105% of full funding by December 2030 on a Gilts +0% basis.
+"Full funding" is defined as the point at which the value of the assets is equal to the accrued value of the liabilities on this basis inclusive of any Cost of Living Adjustments ("COLAs") that have been mutually agreed by the Trustee and Sponsor. - 2.
+Risk Budget: The maximum loss the Fund could face in a 1-year (1-in-20) downside scenario should be less than 7% on the Gilts +0% basis (as measured by Funding Ratio at Risk). - 3.
+Hedging: Nominal and Inflation Hedge Ratio to be kept within +/- 3% of the target Hedge Ratio (set equal to the Funding Ratio by the Trustee) . - 4.
+Liquidity Constraint: Sufficient cash/collateral should be maintained to meet collateral calls that could arise from the Fund's derivative positions in a stressed scenario. - 5.
+Manager Fees: To monitor total fees paid to Fund Managers by a weighted average charge. - 6.
+Climate Risk: Monitor the Fund's performance against the NGFS 2 Degrees Celsius Disorderly Transition Scenario1. - 7.
+Carbon Footprint: Reduce the Fund's baseline carbon emissions by 50% by 2030 compared to 31/12/2021 levels.